gvwilson/thirdbit/teaching/community.md

 children learning music may start by playing nursery rhymes on a recorder or ukulele, then play other simple songs on a trumpet or saxophone in a band, and finally start exploring their own musical tastes.
-Similarly,
-someone learning programming might start by drawing simple geometric shapes with [Scratch][scratch]), then draw more complex animations with JavaScript, and finally move on to creating entire websites.
 Healthy communities understand and support these progressions, and recognize that each step is meant to give people a ramp rather than a cliff.

 Whatever the domain,
-situated learning recognizes that teaching and learning are rooted in community.
+situated learning emphasizes that learning is a social activity.
-Neighborhood communities grow organically through people bumping into each other, but communities of practice take more work.
+In order to be effective and sustainable, teaching therefore needs to be rooted in a community;
+if one doesn't exist,
+you need to build one.

-The first step is to **do the reading**.
+The first step is to o the reading.
 People have been writing about grassroots organizing for decades;
 [[Alinsky1989](biblio.html#alinsky-rules)] is probably the best-known work on the subject, while [[Brown2007](biblio.html#brown-bpco)]